-As you may be aware, on 17 June 2015, the Company announced that it had entered into a binding Share Sale and Purchase Agreement to acquire 100% of the issued capital in Australian Learning Group Pty Ltd (ALG), subject to a number of conditions precedent being satisfied or waived.
+As you may be aware, on 17 June 2015, the Company announced that it had entered into a binding share sale and purchase agreement to acquire 100% of the issued capital in Australian Learning Group Pty Ltd (ALG), subject to a number of conditions precedent being satisfied or waived.
 The proposed acquisition of ALG is referred to as the Proposed Transaction in this Prospectus.
-Shareholder approval for the Proposed Transaction and associated resolutions was obtained at the Extraordinary General Meeting held on 7 September 2015 including a change in the nature and scale of UCW's activities.